tobjaw/taskfile-parts/README.md

 - **Nix**: Requires Nix with flakes enabled
 - **Platforms**: Linux (x86_64, aarch64) and macOS (x86_64, aarch64)

-## Performance Considerations

-- The module uses a **pure Nix YAML parser** with no Import From Derivation (IFD)
-- Parsing happens entirely during Nix evaluation using native Nix functions
-- No build dependencies or external tools are required during evaluation
-- Works instantly on all platforms without binary caches or remote builders
-- Cross-platform evaluation (e.g., `nix flake show --all-systems`) works out of the box
-- The parser is optimized for the Taskfile schema subset and handles typical Taskfiles efficiently

 ## Limitations

 - Task dependencies are handled by Taskfile itself, not by Nix
 - Variables and environment setup defined in the Taskfile are preserved
-- Tasks must be defined in a valid YAML format
 - The `internal` tasks (prefixed with `:`) in Taskfile are still processed unless explicitly excluded

 ## Development